Skip to Content

 Debug an authentication flow

-Pause the login request, inspect the payload, and verify tokens before they reach the server:
+Pause the login request, inspect the payload, and verify tokens before they reach the server — add a request-phase breakpoint whose match targets your login path (see the Breakpoints reference for resolve options).

 Test error handling